-My college put on a Spirit Week in which every day was a unique theme for sports, the cafeteria menu, etc. One day we had Mardi Gras Day and that was fun, getting to try some interpretations of the local cuisine and being served jambalaya, red beans and rice, and some other specialties.
+My college once put on a Spirit Week in which every day was a unique theme for sports, the cafeteria menu, etc. One day we had Mardi Gras Day and that was fun, getting to try some interpretations of the local cuisine and being served jambalaya, red beans and rice, and some other specialties.

 Centerpieces were created, using confetti, glitter and the classic bead strands, adding to the atmosphere.
 The confetti was used as table scatter, and vases were filled with beads representing the occasion in the famous color scheme.
 This craft is easy to assemble and can be done in a pinch.
 Vases can be filled with a variety of items: beads, confetti, glass marbles, or plastic coins.

 Try to combine and layer some big gems like this with small sizes for a real “wow” effect.
 Get yourself some clear vases in varying sizes and shapes to add interest and have fun filling them!

 Have you got a few empty wine bottles around?
 Wine bottles are perfect for this craft.
 If you need an easy way to get the labels off check out my tutorial here.
 Use spray paint and beautify them in green, gold and purple and turn them into floral arrangement holders.